5 Things to Know About Simultaneous Closing

 What is simultaneous closing?

-A simultaneous closing is a real estate financing technique often used if the buyer has difficulty obtaining financing.
+A simultaneous closing is a seller financing technique often used if the buyer has difficulty obtaining financing.
 In a simultaneous closing, the seller extends a private mortgage to the buyer so they can purchase their property.
 Then, the seller immediately sells that mortgage note to an investor.

 The investor pays the seller cash for the mortgage, and the person who bought the property will make their payments to the investor.
 While it can happen all at once, sometimes the note sale can take a few days or weeks.
 The seller has no future involvement with the buyer or their former home once the note has been sold.